mythicmc/DeltaBans/README.md

 # DeltaBans
-DeltaBans is a player banning plugin for BungeeCord-linked servers.
+DeltaBans is a banning plugin for BungeeCord-linked servers.
 To function properly, it must be installed on BungeeCord and servers connected to that BungeeCord instance.

 All bans are stored in a JSON file in `BungeeCord/plugins/DeltaBans/bans.json`.
 DeltaBans uses DeltaRedis for communication and xAuth for player IP information.